 A dedicated boat launch and seasonal boat rentals at the state park make getting on the water easy.
-Rentals are available between mid-June and Labor Day and include stand up paddleboards, kayaks, and pedal boats.
+Rentals are available between mid-June and Labor Day and include stand-up paddleboards, kayaks, and pedal boats.
 Other popular activities include lying out on the shore and utilizing the free picnic area.

 Whitefish Lake has 25 campsites for spending the night.
 Many of the sites are standard non-electric with plenty of room for an RV.
 Amenities at the campground include fire rings, picnic tables, showers, and flushing restrooms.
 The campground's location is also ideal, close enough to the water to catch the blazing sunsets.